SinisterSpatula/Gpi3/README.md

 # Gpi3 scripts

+### As of January 1st 2020 I'm not actively maintaining this project anymore.
+Feel free to fork it, and modify it, or become the new maintainer of it if you like.
+I'll still try to provide help if and when I can.

 > Gpi3 is the third generation of my xboxdrv scripts for Gpi.
 It is work in progress.
 The previous Gpi and Gpi2 were based on the D-pad mode of Select+UP (factory mode).
 I've now reached the conclusion that the factory mode is dumb.
 This one will be based on D-pad being in mode AXIS (Select+Left).
 I'm going through and pruning all un-needed scripts, pairing it down to just the essentials.

 These xboxdrv controller scripts greatly enhance the capabilities of your Gpi Case.
 They can provide many virtual buttons using a button as a modifier.
 (In effect, it can turn the six button control scheme into a 12 button one!)
 It also helps by mapping controls to keyboard keys for emulators that lack the ability to interface with the Gpi case controls (some of the standalone non-libretro cores).